longestcow/platformFighter/README.md

 o User Input - Controller Input
 o Variables - done
 o A while loop - Unity doesn't really like while loops but I guess a substitue could be Coroutines which
-are just functions that run on seperate threads from the main thread, and can be used to execute something after some time.
+are just functions that run on seperate threads from the main thread, and can be used to execute something after some delay.
 o A for loop - done
 o An if/elif statement - done
 o Fruitful functions - done